harmonydata/harmonydata.github.io/content/en/blog/data-harmonisation.md

 1. **Improved Data Quality**: Data harmonisation enhances the accuracy, consistency, and reliability of data.
 By cleaning and standardizing data, it reduces errors and discrepancies, ensuring that the data is trustworthy and valuable for decision-making.
 This improved quality is essential for any data-driven process, as it forms the foundation for reliable insights and conclusions.

 2. **Better Data Analysis**: Harmonised data enables more effective and comprehensive data analysis.
-Since the data from different sources is brought into a uniform format, it becomes easier to compare, contrast, and analyze.
+Since the data from different sources is brought into a uniform format, it becomes easier to compare, contrast, and analyse.
 This leads to deeper insights, as data analysts and scientists can work with a cohesive dataset that provides a more complete picture.

 3. **Time and Cost Efficiency**: Harmonisation automates and streamlines the process of integrating data from various sources, reducing the need for manual data cleaning and adjustments.
 This efficiency saves significant amounts of time and resources, making data management processes more cost-effective and less labor-intensive.